wkwooten/VistaKine-Rewrite/documentation/vector_printer_exercise_plan.md

   - Provide immediate feedback in the HUD and scene upon user actions.
 - **Progression:** Structure the exercise with increasing complexity, starting with simple addition.
 - **Control Panel Design:** `VectorOperationControls.svelte` should be intuitive for defining components and selecting operations without overwhelming the user.
 Consider dynamically showing relevant inputs based on the current operation.
+- **Formula Display & Output Panel:**
-- **Formula Display:** TODO: Create a dedicated, more robust formula display component to show vector equations (e.g., R = A + B).
-The simple text display was removed from the HUD to sidestep KaTeX issues for now.
+  - **TODO:** Create a dedicated, more robust formula display component to show vector equations (e.g., R = A + B) in an explicit, equation-like format.
+This component could reside in the HUD or the `VectorPrinterOutputPanel`.
+  - Consider a table format within the `VectorPrinterOutputPanel` as an alternative or complementary way to display multiple defined vectors, their components, and magnitudes, especially for clarity when many vectors are involved.
+- **Non-Fullscreen Layout (Mobile):**
+  - Position the "Vector Monitor" (`VectorPrinterOutputPanel.svelte`, likely in its collapsed state) above the main visualization container (`VisContainer.svelte` within `InteractiveExercise.svelte`) when the exercise is _not_ in fullscreen mode.
+This aims to prevent the monitor from overlaying the 3D scene directly in constrained mobile views.
+  - Ensure the `VectorOperationControls.svelte` panel remains clearly positioned below the visualization in this non-fullscreen mode.
+- **Configurable Scene Abstraction (Potential Enhancement):**
+  - Explore making contextual scene elements (like the `PrinterBed`) optional or toggleable.
+This could allow for a more abstract vector visualization focused purely on the coordinate system and vectors, potentially useful for different learning contexts or advanced scenarios.

 ## Dialog System Integration (`DialogBox.svelte`)